Working with wool . . . .

 • Looks and feels a little "fake", which isn't noticeable on small or medium pieces.

-• Doesn't drape as nicely as felted wool, but drapes well enough--and drape doesn't matter on some projects.
+• Drape (from my experience): Doesn't drape as nicely as felted wool but better than 100% wool felt -- and drape doesn't matter on some projects.
+It drapes well enough.

-• More pliable (less stiff) than 100% wool felt (from my experience).
+• Less stiff than 100% wool felt (from my experience).

 • No stretching.